NikhilSDate/FastGDPJEI/readme.md

 #### Point properties

-Each point property is a tuple where the first element is either the string "lieson" or the string "centerof" and the second element is the ID of either a line of circle.
+Each point property is a tuple where the first element is either the string "lieson" or the string "centerof" and the second element is the ID of either a line or a circle.
 If the second element refers to a line, the ID is of the form l<x>, where x is an integer.
 The `lines` dictionary will contain l<x> as a key and the corresponding value will be the line in Hesse normal form.
 If the second element of the property tuple refers to a circle,  the ID is of the form c<x>, where c is an integer.
 The `circles` dictionary will contain x<x> as a key, and the corresponding value will be the circle in the (x, y, r) format.